 Tip: Visiting about://plugins url in the browser reveals at which location Java Deployment Toolkit Plugin installed on your computer.

 For that, close Firefox and any other browsers if running

 1. Open run command, and type “ C:\Windows\system32\”

 2. Search for npDeployJava1.dll file, once Windows search finds and shows it as a result, select and delete it.

-Note: npDeployJava1.dll file is related to the Java Deployment Toolkit Plugin and it can be found in “System 32” directory under Windows or in Program Files under Java directory.
+Note: npDeployJava1.dll file is related to the Java Deployment Toolkit Plugin, it can be found in “System 32” directory under Windows or in Program Files under Java directory.

 Be sure to backup this file before deletion, so that you can restore if something goes wrong by pasting it in the same directory.